wildangellisa1977/FlipperHTTP/Video Game Module/C++/README.md

 For wiring information, click [here](https://github.com/jblanked/FlipperHTTP?tab=readme-ov-file#wiring).

-Note: It's best to use the MicroPython method currently, as there's a bug in the C++ version.
+Note: It's best to use the MicroPython file currently, as there's a bug in the C++ version.
 This will be solved soon and all contributions are welcome.